 José Aragüez, PhD is an architect, writer, and educator.
-He currently teaches at Yale University, having previously led graduate studios and seminars at Columbia University GSAPP from 2013–20, and having held the 2020–21 H. Deane Pearce Endowed Chair at Texas Tech.
+He maintains a teaching affiliation with Yale University, having previously led graduate studios and seminars at Columbia University GSAPP from 2013–20, and having held the 2020–21 H. Deane Pearce Endowed Chair at Texas Tech.
 Aragüez obtained a Ph.D. in the History and Theory of Architecture from Princeton University.
 Earlier he graduated with a Master of Architecture and Urbanism from the University of Granada, Spain (Honorable Mention, University Graduation Extraordinary Prize, and 1st National Prize in Architecture) and, from Columbia GSAPP, with a post-professional Master’s degree (Honor Prize for Excellence in Design) and a Graduate Certificate in Advanced Architectural Research.
 Aragüez has lectured extensively across Europe and North America—including most of the top schools—in addition to the Middle East and Japan.
-Besides Columbia and Texas Tech, he has taught at Cornell, Princeton, Penn, Rice University in Paris, and the University of Granada.
+Besides Yale, Columbia, and Texas Tech, he has taught at Cornell, Princeton, Penn, Rice University in Paris, and the University of Granada.
 His five-year project (2014–2019), involving the publication of The Building (Lars Müller Publishers, 2016), is widely regarded in international circles as one of the most significant contributions to architectural discourse in the 2010s.
-His writings have also appeared in Domus, e-flux, Flat Out, The Routledge Companion to Criticality in Art, Architecture and Design (Routledge, 2018), Radical Pedagogies (MIT Press, 2022), and TECNOSCAPE: The Architecture of Engineers (Fondazione MAXXI, 2022), among other media.
-His second book, titled Spatial Infrastructure, was published by Actar in fall 2022.
+He is the author of another two books: Spatial Infrastructure (Actar, 2022/2023) and Dispositional Intelligence in Architecture (Actar, 2024/2025).
+Domus, e-flux, Flat Out, The Routledge Companion to Criticality in Art, Architecture and Design (Routledge, 2018), Radical Pedagogies (MIT Press, 2022), and TECNOSCAPE: The Architecture of Engineers (Fondazione MAXXI, 2022), among other media, have published his writings as well.
 In the past, Aragüez worked as an architect for Antonio J. Torrecillas (Spain), MVRDV (Rotterdam), and Idom/ACXT (London).

 Present & past collaborators: